EA is weathering Star Wars: Battlefront II selling only 9 million copies

 The earnings were the first real indication of how EA’s big release of the holidays sold.
 Star Wars: Battlefront II came out on November 17 and was timed for the Star Wars extravaganza related to the theatrical release of The Last Jedi.
 But pesky gamers mucked it up when they complained that EA’s loot boxes unfairly created a pay-to-win situation.

 EA reported non-GAAP profit of $2.18 a share on revenue of $1.97 billion.
 Analysts expected EA to report non-GAAP profit of $2.19 a share on revenues of $2 billion, compared with earnings of $2.58 a share earlier on revenues of $2.07 billion.
-It’s not clear yet why EA didn’t disclose the Battlefront II sales, but it did say that 70 percent of players completed its single-player campaign.
+It’s not clear yet why EA didn’t disclose the Battlefront II sales in its report — it revaled the number to the Wall Street Journal — but it did say that 70 percent of players completed its single-player campaign.

 The controversy reportedly hurt relations between EA and Star Wars licensor Disney.
 EA had to scuttle the loot boxes on the eve of the game’s launch, and some gamers still said they were going to boycott the game.

 The game was expected to sell 10 million to 12 million copies in the first quarter, compared with 14 million of the first Star Wars: Battlefront title that EA launched in November 2015.
 EA CFO Blake Jorgensen told the Wall Street Journal that the game sold 9 million, and it was hurt by the loot-crate controversy.
+In a call, Wilson said the loot crate problem was a “learning opportunity.”

 Investors aren’t seeing that as a disaster.
 EA projected an optimistic fourth fiscal quarter for the period ending March 31, with projections of earnings per share at $1.86.
 EA shares are up 4.8 percent to $123.53 a share in after-hours trading.